gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 And... that will simply be taking the bash script, port it to cmake and read the json file to fill the data I previously hardcoded?

+Right?

-Haha, ha... ha...
+Haha ha...
 So naive.

 It's true, I picked the same strategy as my previous script: Generating a `CMakeLists.txt` file, then run CMake to see if everything can be included.

 However, I migrated from a 70 line shell script to a...
-1000 line CMake monster.
+1000 line CMake (beautiful) monstrosity..

 ## 1. Reading The JSON